CREATING A DNA PRINTER FOR PROTEIN OR ANTIBODY PRODUCTION:

 The machine needed to perform automated assembly, error correction, amplification, and cloning of SGI’s synthesized DNA fragments.
 It performed operations such as pipetting, mixing, thermal cycling, purification, and storage, which previously required multiple machines and manual intervention.
 The new DNA assembly platform was a natural complement to SGI’s line of high-value genomic reagents.

-SGI initially had no engineering resources and relied on NOVO while in-house staff was hired.
+SGI initially had no in-house engineering resources and relied entirely on NOVO while internal staff was hired.
 NOVO helped SGI achieve their goal of developing a core in-house team without delaying project kickoff and execution.
 NOVO began the project with global responsibility, and as the in-house staff came up to speed, responsibilities were smoothly transitioned over.
 The split of responsibilities was as follows:

 TECHNICAL CHALLENGES: HIGH-PERFORMANCE THERMAL CYCLER

 One of the key subsystems developed was a high-performance thermal cycler with ramp rates above 3.5°C/second from 3 – 100°C, accuracy of +/-0.1°C, and plate temperature uniformity of +/-0.6°C. These specifications were to be held across an entire 96-well plate.
 This alone could be considered a significant design project, but needed to be handled along with multiple other subsystems.